bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---

-**Extra Section 4:** A few words about the limitations of existing approaches to STR truth data:
+**Extra Section 4:** This section summarizes the limitations of other ways to estimate STR tool accuracy:

 1. **simulated STRs:** we can generate an unlimited number of STR examples with known genotypes by using a tool like [wgsim](https://github.com/lh3/wgsim).
 However, simulated data doesn't capture the full complexity of real sequencing data (eg. adjacent variants not present in the reference genome, GC bias, and other sequencing artifacts).
 2. **mendelian violations analysis:** trios can be used to check whether genotypes are consistant with Mendelian inheritance.
 However, This is informative about specificity but not sensitivity since a tool that misses all expansions will have zero mendelian violations.
 This produces a coarser